-One of the most important functions of a company, whether it is a corporation or LLC, is its limited liability shield.
-The limited liability shield prevents the liability of the company from extending to its owners.
+One of the most important functions of a company, whether it is a corporation or LLC, is its liability shield.
+The liability shield prevents the liability of the company from extending to its owners.

 Piercing the Corporate Veil Is Difficult

-First, the corporation must be a mere instrumentality or alter ego of the defendant.
+- The business entity must be a mere instrumentality or alter ego of the defendant.

 The proper practice is for your corporation to pay the owner and other employees a periodic salary and dividends (or in the case of an LLC, member distributions).